-- (1) Notwithstanding any other enactment or Remuneration Regulations, a female worker who remains in continuous employment with the same employer for a period of 12 consecutive months immediately preceding the beginning of leave under this section shall, on production of a medical certificate, be entitled to 14 weeks' maternity leave on full pay to be taken either - (a) before confinement, provided that at least 7 weeks' maternity leave shall be taken immediately following the confinement; or - (b) after confinement. - (1A) Notwithstanding any other enactment or Remuneration Regulations and subject to subsection (2), where a female worker, who remains in continuous employment with the same employer for a period of 12 consecutive months, gives birth to a child, she shall, on production of a medical certificate, be paid within 7 days of her confinement an allowance as specified in paragraph (b) of the Third Schedule. - Where a part-time female worker remains in continuous employment with the same employer for a period of 12 consecutive months immediately preceding the beginning of leave, she shall, on production of a medical certificate, be entitled to an allowance computed in accordance with the following formula -
+- (1) A female worker who remains in continuous employment with the same employer for a period of 12 consecutive months immediately preceding the beginning of leave under this section shall, on production of a medical certificate, be entitled to 12 weeks' maternity leave on full pay to be taken either - - (a) before confinement, provided that at least 6 weeks' maternity leave shall be taken immediately following the confinement; or - (b) after confinement. - (1A) Notwithstanding any other enactment or Remuneration Regulations and subject to subsection (2), where a female worker, who remains in continuous employment with the same employer for a period of 12 consecutive months, gives birth to a child, she shall, on production of a medical certificate, be paid within 7 days of her confinement an allowance as specified in paragraph (b) of the Third Schedule.

+(2) Where a part-time female worker remains in continuous employment with the same employer for a period of 12 consecutive months immediately preceding the beginning of leave, she shall, on production of a medical certificate, be entitled to an allowance computed in accordance with the following formula -